Georgia HVAC license and insurance requirements

 • A passing score of at least 70% on the HVAC contractor exam

-• Application and exam fees
+• Application and licensing examination fees

 More details on these requirements can be found in this guide.